timescale/docs/api/time_bucket.md

 |-|-|-|
 |`bucket_width`|INTERVAL|A PostgreSQL time interval for how long each bucket is|
 |`ts`|TIMESTAMP|The timestamp to bucket|

+If you use months as an interval for `bucket_width`, you cannot combine it with a non-month component.
+For example, `1 month` and `3 months` are both valid bucket widths, but `1 month 1 day` and `3 months 2 weeks` are not.

 ## Optional arguments for interval time inputs